khatrisomay/RetailMax-E-commerce/README.md

 # 🛍️ RetailMax – E-commerce Website

 RetailMax is a modern, fully responsive **front-end e-commerce website** built with **HTML**, **CSS**, and **JavaScript**.
-It provides an engaging shopping experience with product listings, a shopping cart, and smooth navigation – all without any backend frameworks.
+It provides an engaging shopping experience with product listings, a shopping cart, and smooth navigation .

 ---